apache/flink/docs/dev/table/hive/hive_catalog.zh.md

 {% endhighlight %}

-Verify the table from Hive side via Hive Cli:
+Verify the table is also visible to Hive via Hive Cli:

 {% highlight bash %}
 hive> show tables;